The following post is from Erin of The Humbled Homemaker: How to Furnish a House on Craigslist

 - Start checking your local Craigslist daily for the items on your list.

 - Take your spouse or a friend with you when you eye/buy the items.
 This is very important.
-Sadly, there are Craigslist scammers out there, and people have gotten themselves into some pretty dangerous situations.
+Sadly, Craigslist scammers are out there, and people have gotten into some pretty dangerous situations.
 Meet in a public place, or take several people with you if going to the seller’s home.
 If you have a bad feeling about it, don’t go.

 - If you see another item that you like at the seller’s home, ask if it’s for sale!
 We snagged the cabinet-turned-changing table at the house where we went to buy a bookshelf!